You may be wondering why someone would want to start their own social network? Who would want to just talk to themselves?

 Pixelfed is an Instagram-style social network, mainly built around sharing photos and short video clips, but it’s possible to follow text accounts too.

 PeerTube is the Fediverse’s main video sharing service, with an interface somewhat like YouTube.
-It uses clever “peer to peer” technology to allow even small servers to have millions of views without getting overloaded.
+It uses clever “peer-to-peer” technology to significantly reduce the load if many people watch a video at once.
 Also includes livestreaming as an option.

 A Medium-style blogging platform for long text articles.
 The interface is deliberately minimalist, it’s all about reading text with as few distractions as possible.